MinaProtocol/mina/frontend/website/jobs/frontend-engineer.markdown

 - Exposure to working with cryptocurrencies
 - Experience with ReasonML, OCaml, Elm, or Purescript
 - Early stage startup experience
-- Experience with contributing to Open Source
+- Experience with contributing to open source

-# About
+## About us

 O(1) Labs is aiming to develop the first cryptocurrency protocol that can deliver on the promise of supporting real-world applications and widespread use.
 Our team is based in San Francisco, and we are funded by top investors (including Polychain, Metastable, Max Levchin, and Naval Ravikant).